MarsBased/handbook/sections/benefits.md

 * __100% remote__: Our company is conceived and prepared to be 100% remote by default.
 All the tools and workflows we use adapt to this philosophy.
 * __Flexible hours__: Our schedule is 100% flexible so you can adapt it whenever needed.
 You can choose to work at the time of the day you are more productive.
 In our team we have morning persons and those that prefer working during the afternoon.
 As long as a bunch of working hours coincides with those of the team and client you work for, it’s up to you how you organise, but let us know what times will you be working so we know when to reach out (and when not!).
-* __Flexible time off__: We don't check how many days you take off.
-Make sure you coordinate with your team and enjoy some well-deserved time off.
 * __No overtime__: You will work a maximum of 40h per week.
 This is a marathon, not a 100-meter sprint.
 We need you sane and healthy for the long ride.
 * __Choose your flavour__: You define your laptop's specs.
 By default, we recommend using a Mac, but we're open to adapt to you.
 * __Office material__: The fact that we don't have an office doesn't mean that you shouldn't have one.
 We will cover the costs of your office material, such as a desk, a secondary screen, a chair, etc. (use sensibly).